 - Note a) Amounts represent gross outstanding finance receivables purchased from ACC LP.
-During the year, the Company acquired \$76.9 million of finance receivables including transactions costs from ACC LP. - Note b) Other assets include amounts due from ACC LP, ACC LP II and CCMI related to normal course customer collections.
-The balances were settled subsequently after the Company's year end. - Note c) Included in the balance was \$400 due to ACC LP II (December 31, 2018 \$18,504 due to ACC LP and ACC LP II).
-Amounts due to ACC LP and ACC LP II related to normal course operating expenses.
-The amounts were settled subsequently after the Company's year end. - Note d) Amounts due to CCMI that are deferred and payable over the life of the underlying retail sales contracts.
+During the year, the Company acquired \$19.7 million of finance receivables including transactions costs from ACC LP. - Note b) Other assets include amounts due from ACC LP, ACC LP II and CCMI related to normal course customer collections.
+The balances were settled subsequently after the Company's quarter end. - Note c) Included in the balance was \$634 due to ACC LP II and CCMI (December 31, 2019 \$400 due to ACC LP II).
+Amounts due to ACC LP and ACC LP II and CCMI related to normal course operating expenses.
+The amounts were settled subsequently after the Company's quarter end. - Note d) Amounts due to CCMI that are deferred and payable over the life of the underlying retail sales contracts. - Note e) Amounts represent the impact of one-time remeasurement of the deferred purchase price payable resulting from the negotiated new terms with CCMI (refer to note 5 for details).

-- Note e) Amounts represent the impact of one-time remeasurement of the deferred purchase price payable resulting from the negotiated new terms with CCMI (refer to note 5 for details). - LC Asset Management Corporation The Company entered into a management agreement with LC Asset Management Corporation (the "Manager") dated July 1, 2016 to provide investment advice and manage the operations of the Company.
-The Company pays the Manager a fee of 1.25-per-cent annually of the Company's gross unconsolidated assets and a potential performance bonus subject to the financial performance of the Company.
+• LC Asset Management Corporation - The Company entered into a management agreement with LC Asset Management Corporation (the "Manager") dated July 1, 2016 to provide investment advice and manage the operations of the Company.
+The Company pays the Manager a fee of 1.25% annually of the Company's gross unconsolidated assets and a potential performance bonus subject to the financial performance of the Company.
 The Manager is related to the Company as a result of significant common ownership.
 Additionally, the Chief Executive Officer of the Company holds the same position for the Manager.